3632741/AR-Registration-Framework/OST Registration/README.md

 Show Runtime GUI: checked
 GUI Horizontal Offset: 0
 GUI Vertical Offset: 0
   - SPAAM params:
-        RANSAC settings: Inlier Distance threshold = 0,0001 (suggested).
-Ransac Points per Batch = 6.
-Max Error 0,001 suggested.
+    Inlier Distance threshold: 0,0001 (suggested).
+    Ransac Points per Batch: 6.
+    Max Error: 0,001 suggested.
     Toggle to apply intrinsic parameters: leave unchecked.
-        Toggle to use Custom input parameters (debugging) can be used to ignore the data acquired from the     sensors and instead run the SPAAM algorythm on a set of user defined coordinates.
+    Toggle to use Custom input parameters (debugging): can be used to ignore the data acquired from the sensors, and run the SPAAM algorythm on a set of user defined coordinates instead.
-         Scale Factor and Rotation adjustment Shift = 0,003 (suggested) Adjustment Angle = 10 (suggested)
+    Adjustment Shift: 0,003 (suggested).
+    Adjustment Angle: 10 (suggested).
     Rendering Resolution: add the resolution and projected pixel size of the HMD.
-For the Meta2, Resolution Width = 1280, Resolution Height = 1440, Pixel Size X = 4,84375e-05, Pixel Size Y = 5,9375e-05
+For the Meta2, Resolution Width = 1280, Resolution Height = 1440, Pixel Size X = 4,84375e-05, Pixel Size Y = 5,9375e-05.
     Crosshair positions during calibration: define the x and y screen positions where the crosshair will be displayed.
     Alignment requested for SPAAM: number must be equal to the size of the specified crosshair position vector. suggested value = 15 to be used with RANSAC.
     Crosshair size: size of the sprite used to display the crosshair. our sprite was 64x64px wide.
-         object tracked by vive tracker: target_tracker_local
+    Object tracked by vive tracker: Add the GameObject 'target_tracker' from the scene hierarchy.
-         HMD camera: HMD_tracker_local
+    HMD camera: Add the GameObject 'HMD_tracker' from the scene hierarchy.
-         original projection: leave empty, these field are display only.
+    Original projection: leave empty, these field are display only.
     Camera - Image plane reference frame alignment: check accordingly depending on your planes orientation.
     Pixel Coordinates Transformations: metric conversion for the meta2.
-         remove crosshair sprite size shift: leave unchecked unless the center of the crosshair is shifted with respect to the center of the sprite.
+    Remove crosshair sprite size shift: leave unchecked unless the center of the crosshair is shifted with respect to the center of the sprite.
-         use pixel dimensions during computations: leave unchecked unless needed.
+    Use pixel dimensions during computations: leave unchecked unless needed.
   - Enable Calibration params:
     toggle after initialization.
     Left and right Camera needs to be paired with the left camera of the metacamera rig.